 First things first, a person’s driver’s license could be suspended or revoked for a wide array of reasons.
-Things like failure to pay child support, DWI conviction or failure to appear for a court hearing are all reasons why a driver in Missouri could have their license suspended or revoked.
+Things like failure to pay child support, DWI conviction (or suspended imposition sentence), or failure to appear for a court hearing are all reasons why a driver in Missouri could have their license suspended or revoked.
 The Missouri Department of Revenue is also able to suspend a person’s driver’s license, sometimes for refusing to submit to a breathalyzer test, though often the suspension is due to the accumulation of too many points on his or her driving record.

 The rules in Missouri say that if a driver accumulates eight points on his or her license within 18 months then that driver’s license will be suspended for a period of 30 days.
 If a driver accumulates 12 points over 12 months, 18 points in 24 months or 24 points in 36 months, your license will be revoked for a period of one year.
 This is why it is important to contact an attorney anytime that you receive a moving violation.
 Typically if you hire an attorney they will be able to fix the ticket and get it amended to a no point violation.

 Driving While Revoked Missouri: Penalties & Fines